Loyalty is one of the most desirable traits in any dog, but the level of loyalty demonstrated by different breeds and individuals varies greatly.

 Encouraging Loyalty in any Breed

-But first, let’s discuss some of the things you can do to help foster loyalty in any dog.
+Just about any dog can display profound loyalty, including every breed or combination thereof.
+So, let’s discuss some of the things you can do to help foster loyalty in any dog.

 Provide Your Pup with Plenty of Praise